-As noted in the "Review of Operations", the Consolidated Entity's focus over the coming period (subject to the comments made above in relation to the COVID-19 pandemic) will be to continue exploration work at the Mbengué Gold Project, commence work on the newly acquired Dielle permit, which forms part of the expanded Mbengue Gold Project as well as the recently granted Bouaké North permit.
-The Group continues to assess other project opportunities in Côte d'Ivoire and elsewhere.
+As noted in the "Review of Operations", the Consolidated Entity's focus over the coming period (subject to the comments made above in relation to the COVID-19 pandemic) will be to continue exploration work at its various projects in Côte d'Ivoire.
+The Group also continues to assess other project opportunities in Côte d'Ivoire and elsewhere.

-SHARE OPTIONS
+SHARE OPTIONS / PERFORMANCE RIGHTS

-Unissued ordinary shares of the Company under option at the date of this report are as follows:
+Unissued ordinary shares of the Company under option/performance rights at the date of this report are as follows:

-Grant Date Exercise price of options Expiry date Number of options 1 July 2016 \$0.005 30 June 2020 30,000,000 23 July 2018 \$0.0075 30 November 2021 40,000,000
+Grant Date Exercise price of Expiry date Number of options/performance rights options/performance rights 16 November 2020 \$0.0001 30 November 2025 124,000,000 23 July 2018 \$0.0075 30 November 2021 40,000,000